-EXTRACTIVE INDUSTRIES AND GOVERNMENT REVENUES Data output: Quantitative
+EXTRACTIVE INDUSTRIES AND GOVERNMENT REVENUES

+Data output: Quantitative

-The data categories should quantitatively demonstrate the importance of the extractive industries to the country's economy relative to other industries.
-Total government revenue is available as an indicator in the IMF World Economic Outlook Database15 and can be used to calculate the contribution that extractive revenues makes to overall government revenues (Table 8).
+The data outputs for this category quantitatively demonstrate the importance of the extractive industries to the country's economy relative to other industries.
+Total government revenue is available as an indicator in the IMF World Economic Outlook Database and can be used to calculate the contribution that extractive revenues makes to overall government revenues.

-EXTRACTIVE INDUSTRIES AND EXPORTS Data output: Quantitative
+EXTRACTIVE INDUSTRIES AND EXPORTS

+Data output: Quantitative

-The data categories detail the contribution of the extractive industries to the country's export portfolio.
-This includes total exports in goods and services (available from UNCTADStat16) and can be used to calculate the size of the extractive industries exports as a percentage of the total exports of the country.
-Where contributions from individual minerals/oil and gas is known, these can be shown separately as a share of exports (Table 8).
+This data category details the importance of the extractive industries to the country's export portfolio as a whole and should be reported using three quantitative indicators.
+Total exports in goods and services is available as an indicator from the UNCTAD Data Centre and can be used to calculate the size of the extractive industries exports as a percentage of the total exports of the country.
+Where contributions from individual minerals/oil and gas is known, these can be shown separately as a share of exports.

-EXTRACTIVE INDUSTRIES AND EMPLOYMENT Data output: Quantitative
+EXTRACTIVE INDUSTRIES AND EMPLOYMENTData output: Quantitative

-These data categories are intended to detail the employment created by the extractive industries within the country.
-The International Standard Classification of Occupations (ISLO)17 can be used to standardize the inclusion of employment data.
+This data category is intended to detail the amount of employment created by the extractive industries within the country.
+When reporting on the number of people employed in the extractive industries, the International Standard Classification of Occupations (ISLO) should be used to ensure a standardized definition of exactly what qualifies as employment within the extractive industries.

 Classifications that may be relevant to the extractive industries include ISCO 08 Codes 9311 and 1322 which correspond to mining and quarrying labourers and mining managers respectively.
-The ILOSTAT18 formats can be used as a source of total employment figures and offers breakdowns by gender, occupation, education and geographic coverage.
-These two indicators can be used to calculate the level of employment in the extractive industries as a percentage of employment in the country as a whole.
+The ILO ILOSTAT Database can be used as a source of total employment figures and offers breakdowns by gender, occupation, education and geographic coverage.
+These two indicators can then be used to calculate the level of employment in the extractive industries as a percentage of employment in the country as a whole.